MrMichael3/bodet-scorepad-parser/README.md

-# TCP Message Processor
+# TCP Message Processor for Bodet Scorepad

-This repository contains a Python script to process and analyze data transmitted over TCP.
+This repository contains a Python script and additional files to process and analyze data transmitted over TCP from the [Bodet Scorepad](https://www.bodet-sport.com/products/sports-display-control/control-keyboard.html).
 The script is designed to parse specific messages and extract details such as scores, time, and game period.
 It also writes the current status into a JSON file for easy integration with other systems.

 ## Features

+Currently the script *only listens for data related to floorball*.
+It serves as a template for other sports.

 - Captures real-time data from a TCP socket.
 - Processes messages to extract: